This post contains affiliate links. You can view my full disclosure here.

 I have suffered from anxiety since I was about 18 years old.
 (So the past 6 years.)
 I was diagnosed with generalized anxiety disorder and major depression.

-So if you struggle with anxiety – whether you take medication or not – here are 40 ways to manage anxiety!
+BUT whether you take medication or not – here are 40 ways to manage anxiety!

 - Light a lavender candle or spray some lavender oil around your house.
 Lavender is known for its calming effects on the mind, and it can really help get anxiety under control.
 I was suggested this by a counselor that I used to see.